The $700 billion bionic economy

 Check out the article November 2017 Market Watch article titled, Here’s all the money in the world, in one chart.
 The ratio of hard currency–$36.8 Trillion, compared to non-tangible wealth–$1.2 Quadrillion is mind-blowing!
 In other words, physical money consists of only 8% of all worth in the world.
 The non-physical “money” makes up 92% of all wealth.

 Here is more sobering news about the bionic economy.
-Global debt is estimated at $215 Trillion.
-That means that global debt is almost six times greater than all the hard cash in the world!
-How would the average person be treated by a financial institution asking for additional funding if, for every dollar he had, he already owed six?
+Global debt is estimated at $215 Trillion ($250 as of 2019).
+That means global debt is almost seven times greater than all the hard cash in the world!
+How would the average person be treated by a financial institution asking for additional funding if, for every dollar he had, he already owed seven?

 Ready for another amazing bionic economy feat? $70 Trillion (33%) of that debt was accumulated in the last decade alone.
-However, the bionic market keeps ongoing.
+Despite a recent warning of a global debt crisis from the World Bank, the bionic market keeps ongoing.
 How long and on what foundation can the bionic economy perform as it has been?
 What value does money really have and who is benefitting from this bionic economy?

 About the author